prashanthibeeram/Angular101/README.md

 # Angular101
-This project has the Angular basic project
+This project has the Angular basic project.